workshop & lectures

 Students will learn to construct baskets without a pattern and how to make them either on-point or on straight of the goods.
 This fun and easy class is designed for all levels of quilters from beginning to advance.

-Material List: Sewing machine, basic sewing supplies, rotary cutter, mat and 6"x12" ruler.
+Material List: Sewing machine, basic sewing supplies, rotary cutter, mat and 6"x12" ruler, paper for note taking.
 Bring fabrics you like; dark,medium and light.
 Contrasting background fabric.
 Fat quarters work well for the baskets.

 Wild Goose Chase with a Twist